Thursday, October 5, 2017

 Further, packages you carry on your shelves which include green in the label are more likely to be perceived as fresh.
 Show consumers from throughout the world green product packaging and you'll probably hear descriptions like new, organic, healthy, and refreshing.
 If the packages themselves don’t have green, you can use green in the signage or even on the shelf tags.
 The freshness appeal of green is stronger when the store environment is tidy and there is a scent of pine.

 Still, the researchers in many of these studies caution that these ways of signaling freshness are not the same as ensuring the food is actually fresh.
 We’ll always want to back up the claims, especially when those claims are depending on evolutionary predisposition and subconscious triggering.
-When food’s expired, move it for sure, but to the trash.
+When food’s well past its prime, move it for sure, but out the back door.

 For your success: Retailer’s Edge: Boost Profits Using Shopper Psychology